Working out which way we go next with The Strategic Space Retreats in France

 Caroline Sylge

-Co-Director of The Global Retreat Company, which she founded as Queen of Retreats in 2011.
-Carcanet published poet with a BA and an MA in English Language and Literature.
+Co-founder of The Global Retreat Company, which she started as Queen of Retreats in 2011.
+Carcanet published poet with a BA and an MA in English.
 Footprint published author of travel books Body & Soul Escapes and Body & Soul Escapes: Britain & Ireland.
-Has contributed columns, reviews and features to high profile publications during her 30+ year journalist career including The Guardian, The Times, The Telegraph, Condé Nast Traveller and Psychologies.
+Has contributed to high profile publications during her 30+ year journalist career including The Guardian, The Times, The Telegraph, Condé Nast Traveller and Psychologies.
 Trusted retreat consultant and Vedic Meditator with a daily Yoga practice.
-Loves mark-making, reading, coastal walking and sea swimming in Devon, where she lives with her husband Tom and daughter Annoushka.
+Loves mark-making, reading, coastal walking and sea swimming in Devon, where she lives with her husband and daughter.

 Previous